ddonnelly19/ServiceNowTypings/ClientScoped/README.md

-﻿# ServiceNowTypings/ServerScoped
+# ServiceNowTypings/ClientScoped
-## JavaScript Typings for globally-scoped ServiceNow server-side development
+## JavaScript Typings for ServiceNow client-side scoped application development

-This was created as a node.js console application so it can be opened and compiled in Visual Studio as a supported project type.
+This was created as a node.js web application so it can be opened and compiled in Visual Studio as a supported project type.

 ## Acknowledgements